prototypefund/Digital_Bargeld-docs/taler-exchange-manual.rst

    URL = "payto://sepa/CH9300762011623852957"
    WIRE_RESPONSE = ${TALER_CONFIG_HOME}/account-1.json

-   # Currently, only the 'taler_bank' plugin is implemented.
+   # Wire method supported for merchants, i.e. "IBAN" or
+   # "x-taler-bank"
-   PLUGIN = <plugin_name_here>
+   METHOD = <method>

    # Use for exchange-aggregator (outgoing transfers)
    ENABLE_DEBIT = YES
    # Use for exchange-wirewatch (and listed in /wire)
    ENABLE_CREDIT = YES

-   # Authentication options for the chosen plugin go here.
+   # Authentication options for exchange bank account go here.
    # (Next sections have examples of authentication mechanisms)
+   TALER_BANK_AUTH_METHOD = basic
+   USERNAME = exchange
+   PASSWORD = super-secure

 The command line tool taler-exchange-wire is used to create the ``account-1.json`` file.
 For example, the utility may be invoked as